tidymodels/tidymodels.org/learn/work/efficient-grid-search/index.html.md

 	- If you have a lot of data and I/O is expensive, you might want to chunk the data so that all the computations use the same data.
 For example, for resampling, you might send all tasks for $\mathfrak{D}^{fit}_b$ and $\mathfrak{D}^{pred}_b$ are on the same computer core.
 - If your preprocessing (if any) is very fast, you may want to flatten the loops so that the computational tasks loop over each of the $B \times s$ resample/candidate combinations.
 This means that the preprocessing will be recalculated several times but, if they are cheap, this might be the fasted approach.

+There is tremendous benefit possible with parallel processing but we do have to think about how we should execute the tasks for different models.

 ## What are Submodels? {#sec-submodels}